Brad Close Renaissance Sackbuts

 Tuning slides or tuning sleeves for A=430 or A=415 are available, as well as tortil (tuning crook between bell and slide).
 Please inquire as to price.

-Eb Alto - after Hieronimus Starck, Nuremberg 1670
+Eb Alto - after Hieronimus Starck, Nuremberg 1670 - basic model

 Optional Sterling Silver Kranz